Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 6. Primary Arms SLX 1-6×24 Gen III SFP Rifle Scope

 300 BLK scopes are rare, you know what’s even rare?
-A scope with the BLK reticle from Primary Arms in a budget price-range.
-Primary Arms SLX is a feature rich optic made mainly for hunters.
+A scope with the BLK reticle from Primary Arms in a budget price range.
+Primary Arms SLX is a feature-rich optic made mainly for hunters.
 While this can do target practice, this is more associated with hunters.

 This is made out of 6063 aluminum.
-The same type of aluminum that you see in much higher priced riflescopes from various brands.
+The same type of aluminum that you see in much higher-priced riflescopes from various brands.
 The tuning of this was aimed towards hunters mostly.
 The entire tube of this is fully purged with nitrogen to make it immune to fog.

 The lenses are fully multi-coated.
 Whether you are hunting or shooting some props in range, you will see the target crystal clear.
 This is rated for IP67.
-If you are wondering whether you could use it inside deep jungle on a rainy day, don’t worry.
+If you are wondering whether you could use it inside a deep jungle on a rainy day, don’t worry.
 You can use it any day any weather.
-While it’s still not compatible with night vision, the scope is still good for low-light condition.
+While it’s still not compatible with night vision, the scope is still good for low-light conditions.

 Does this scope come with lens covers?

-Does this scope come with warranty?
+Does this scope come with a warranty?

 Is the reticle on this scope etched?